The Journey to Restore America's Everglades - Recover Home Page

 Data Links:

-Daily Water Level Percentiles Link to daily water level percentiles used to monitor water levels during the ERTP period and to compare water levels during the ERTP period with the water levels that occurred during the IOP.
+Daily Water Level Percentiles Link to daily water-level percentile plot used to monitor water level during the Everglades Restoration Transition Plan (ERTP) period.
+Data also used to compare water levels during the ERTP period with water levels that occurred during the Interim Operational Plan (IOP) period.

 Datum Information: